Caliope-SpeechProcessingLab/SpeechTester/README.md

         ba_S01_extraFields.wav

- In that case, your word recorded is "ba", and the "S01" is the locutor identifier.
+ In that case, your word recorded is "ba", and the "S01" is the speaker identifier.
 Next fields could add relevant information for you.

    #### b.
 Create the folder structure for the audio files